1ByteBit/ZGC-For-Minecraft/README.md

 ``java -Xms8G -Xmx8G -XX:+UnlockExperimentalVMOptions -XX:+UseZGC -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:+PerfDisableSharedMem -XX:-ZUncommit -XX:+ParallelRefProcEnabled -jar server.jar --nogui``

 Please keep in mind that using other flags will either:
-1. Increase general CPU usage and provide minimal GC performance gains
+1. Increase general CPU usage and provide minimal GC performance gains.
 2. Lower general CPU usage but have the possibility of the GC being overwhelmed.

 Overall, it's best to not change these flags unless you know exactly what you're doing and have a specific reason for changing them.
 The only known exception to this would be the -XX:+UseLargePages flag, which was not included due it needing some setup beforehand.